Snakeskin Gourami (Trichopodus pectoralis) Species Profile & Care Guide

 |Temperature||72 - 86 ℉ (22.2 - 30 ℃)|

 |GH||2 - 30|

-Origins of the Snakeskin Gourami
+Natural Habitat of the Snakeskin Gourami

 Snakeskin Gouramis are common in the Chao Phraya and Mekong basins of Thailand, Southern Vietnam, Cambodia and Laos in Southeast Asia.
 They have also been introduced in Malaysia, Indonesia, Philippines, Papua New Guinea, Singapore, New Caledonia and Sri Lanka.